Satwikan/dsa/LinkedList/README.md

 ## Double Linked List
 ### Advantages:
 - can be traversed in both direction
-- deletion of any given node in in O(1) time
+- deletion of any given node in O(1) time
 - insertion of at any node is in O(1) time
 ### Disadvantages
 - extra memory is needed